rust-lang/book/src/ch07-03-importing-names-with-use.md

 ### Concise Imports with `use`

-Rust's `use` keyword works to shorten lengthy function calls by bringing the modules of the function you want to call into a scope.
-Here's an example of bringing the `a::series::of` namespace into a binary crate's root scope:
+Rust’s `use` keyword works to shorten lengthy function calls by bringing the modules of the function you want to call into a scope.
+Here’s an example of bringing the `a::series::of` namespace into a binary crate’s root scope:

 Filename: src/main.rs